When October 31st arrives each

 Halloween was not always a day of costumes, fearless fun and candy galore.

-dark, barren, cold, wet days.
+barren, cold, wet days.
 With dark times ahead, fire and protection were needed

 on October 31st.
 With this in mind the rural folks lit huge bonfires on hilltops to

-frighten away evil spirits and held rites and sacrifices to please
+frighten away evil spirits and held rites and sacrifices to please the gods and

-soon lots of sinister Halloween ceremonies sprung up, such as mock funerals,
+lots of sinister Halloween ceremonies sprung up, such as mock funerals, mask

-the year in which it was believed the devil could be invoked for help in finding out
+year in which it was believed the devil could be invoked for help in finding out

-about future marriages, health, deaths, crops, and what was to happen in
+about future marriages, health, deaths, crops, and what was to happen in the new

 Throughout ancient Britain and Ireland there were Halloween costumes worn,